The Secret to Vintage Jeans

 Much of the quality in Japanese denim, selvage experts believe, comes from the attention to detail the Japanese are famous for, starting with how carefully they spin yarn.
 When it comes to the weaving, the Japanese have launched a few lines of denim that are thicker, and even more “slubby” than Cone’s.
-“Even to somebody who has no idea about denim at all, a pair of jeans made from Cone Denim and a pair of super-slub 17-ounce Japanese selvage look and feel very different,” says Babzani.
-As Lytvinenko sees it, today’s Japanese denim is “paying respect to the past but has a modern bent.”
+“Even to somebody who has no idea about denim at all, a pair of jeans made from Cone Denim and a pair of super-slub, 17-ounce Japanese selvage jeans look and feel very different,” said Babzani.
+Today’s Japanese denim is “paying respect to the past but has a modern bent,” according to Lytvinenko.

-When Babzani looks at White Oak’s role in American heritage, he also sees its flipside, which is American stagnation and complacence.
-“You can buy selvage denim from Italy or Turkey or Pakistan and get it to the U.S., after shipping and customs, and pay about the same as what Cone was charging,” says Babzani.
+When Babzani looks at White Oak’s role in American heritage, he also sees its flipside, which is American stagnation and complacency.
+“You can buy selvage denim from Italy or Turkey or Pakistan and get it to the U.S., after shipping and customs, and pay about the same as what Cone was charging,” Babzani told me just before White Oak closed.
 “I think this plays a huge part into why the holding company that purchased Cone is shutting down White Oak.
 The Turkish mills are putting out amazing fabric, and it’s cheap.
 It’s hard competing with that.”

 Cone’s approach to that challenge, Babzani believes, helped to dig White Oak’s grave.
 “To my knowledge, Cone never tried to make the really interesting, boundary-pushing styles coming out of Asia and Turkey and Pakistan,” he says.
 “This is a problem in legacy businesses of any kind, when you become too attached to the past.
 Imagine if a company like Nike just stuck with its heritage of the ‘60s and ‘70s.
 It would have been a disaster.
 The company wouldn’t be around anymore.”